 The space is broken up into two parts: the more casual bar/lounge area upstairs and the full-service restaurant downstairs.
 Upstairs has a great happy hour, a smaller and shareable food menu, and a little balcony where you can take over a couch and watch the sunset before walking over to The Satellite to catch a concert.
 Downstairs is your more full-scale date night situation.
-The menu is larger, the atmosphere is slightly fancier, and slurping oysters while winking at your date is accepted sexual currency.
+The menu is larger, the atmosphere is slightly fancier, and slurping oysters while winking at your date is practically required.

 Speaking of, you shouldn’t come to L&E without housing at least a half dozen of their oysters - they’re excellent.
 But if either you or your date think oysters are slippery alien creatures from hell, there’s plenty of other good stuff too.
 The mussels on chorizo toast sounds like a mess, but it’s salty and savory and one our favorite things on the menu.
 Their clam chowder is great, and the fried oyster po’boy is big enough for two people.
 And if seafood just isn’t happening tonight, their burger is solid as well.